jlaire/dlx-cpp/README.md

 Example: Sudoku
 ===============

-This program can solve various types of Sudokus given in plaintext.
+This program can solve and generate various types of Sudokus.
 See [example/sudoku/README.md](example/sudoku/README.md) for details.

 <big><pre>